 Aided by a committee of distinguished historians with extensive professional networks, the forum has succeeded in attracting many of Australia’s leading historians to take part in its annual series of talks.
 For a complete listing of past speakers and topics just go to our Archives.

-During the last five years we have offered our very engaged audiences programs that allow them to understand Australian history in its broadest contexts, with an emphasis on discussing the past in ways that illuminate the present.
+During the last eight years we have offered our very engaged audiences programs that allow them to understand Australian history in its broadest contexts, with an emphasis on discussing the past in ways that illuminate the present.